-These methods, based on the two-component DFT of ions and electrons enable complex WDM calculations to be reduced to simple one center Kohn-Sham calculations that require nothing more than a laptop.
-These reach the accuracy of standard DFT calculations implemented by large codes like ABINIT~\cite{ABINIT} or VASP~\cite{VASP}, where advanced gradient-corrected meta functionals have to be used because the $N$-center electron density is very complex and highly non-uniform.
+The NPA, based on the two-component DFT of ions and electrons enable complex WDM calculations to be reduced to simple one center Kohn-Sham calculations that require nothing more than a laptop since the NPA is computationally very like an average-atom calculation.
+But these reach the accuracy of standard DFT calculations implemented by large codes like ABINIT~\cite{ABINIT} or VASP~\cite{VASP}, where advanced gradient-corrected meta functionals have to be used because the $N$-center electron density is very complex and highly non-uniform.